Sisonke10-byt/My-Portfolio-Profile/README.md

 "What are your skills?"
 "Where can I find your GitHub?"
 "Tell me about your experience."
-9. 88Social Media Integration**: Social media icons (GitHub, LinkedIn, Email) provide quick links to Sisonke's professional profiles.
+9. **Social Media Integration**: Social media icons (GitHub, LinkedIn, Email) provide quick links to Sisonke's professional profiles.

 ---